Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Problem Setting and the Main Result

 We now state the assumptions that will imply our theoretical results.
-The following assumptions are similar to \cite[Assumption A1]{PoC_gaussian}. \begin{assump} \begin{itemize} \item Regularity of the model: for each $x\in\mathcal{X}$, the function $h_x: \R^p \to \R^l$ is two-times differentiable, and there exists a function $\Psi: \mathcal{X} \to \R_+$ such that for any $x\in\mathcal{X}$,
+The following assumptions are rewritings with a certain degree of relaxation (in terms of the order of moments) of \citep[Assumption A1]{PoC_gaussian}. \begin{assump} \begin{itemize} \item Regularity of the model: for each $x\in\mathcal{X}$, the function $h_x: \R^p \to \R^l$ is two-times differentiable, and there exists a function $\Psi: \mathcal{X} \to \R_+$ such that for any $x\in\mathcal{X}$,

 \item Regularity of the loss function: there exists a function $\Phi: \mathcal{Y} \to \R_+$ such that

 \item Moment bounds on $\Phi(\cdot)$ and $\Psi(\cdot)$: there exists a positive constant $B$ such that